 Olives typically yield between 14% and 18% of their weight to oil.

-In practise, I’m not aware of local farmers heating their pulp.
+In practice, I’m not aware of local farmers heating their pulp.
 The threshold above which pulp should not be heated is, by convention, 30°C. That’s not much warmer than a warm April/autumn day during the harvest.

 Some useful links;